 - The British Army Review Lessons From the First World War.
 These are collections of articles from the British Army Review Archives

 - Cold War Document Pack.
-For anyone wishing to explore the battlefields of the Cold War, we have probably the most extensive collection of material relating to the role of the British Army in Germany in the Cold War, including a copy of the reading pack for Ex United Shield 2009.
+For anyone wishing to explore the battlefields of the Cold War, we have probably the most extensive collection of material relating to the role of the British Army in Germany in the Cold War, including a copy of the reading pack for Ex United Shield 2009, the last Army (CGS) Staff Ride to the Cold War battlefields.